 Researchers from the Centre for International Environmental Law note that “at every stage of its lifecycle, plastic poses distinct risks to human health, arising from both exposures to plastic particles themselves and associated chemicals.
 The majority of people worldwide are exposed to multiple stages of this lifecycle.”

 Exposure can affect a huge variety of bodily functions, including cardiovascular, respiratory and reproductive health.

-As well as being safer, cardboard and plastic can transfer flavour, where glass doesn’t.
-This means you get better-tasting milk with no after taste.
+As well as being safer, cardboard and plastic can transfer flavour, whereas glass doesn’t.
+This means you get better-tasting milk with no aftertaste.